aidanhs/docker-secret-server/README.md

 Security
 --------

-Tunning this gives anyone else on your machine access to your 'secrets' directory.
+Running this gives anyone else on your machine access to your 'secrets' directory.